 - give children the confidence that issues relating to behaviour will be referred back to the Golden Rule and the school’s Christian values.

-- be fully involved in regular reviews of the Behaviour Policy (through School Council ,Circle time, PSCHE lessons)
+- be fully involved in regular reviews of the Behaviour Policy (through School Council ,Circle time, PSCHE lessons).Teachers will:

 - feel welcome in school to discuss their child's progress in a positive atmosphere.

 The governing body has the responsibility of setting down these general guidelines on standards of discipline and behaviour, and of reviewing their effectiveness.
 The governors support the head teacher in adhering to these guidelines.